Special Financial Conditions

 Day Care or Elementary/Secondary Tuition Form

-For dependent students, the expenses must be for your younger brother or sister, and the approved expenses can help to reduce your Student Aid Index (SAI).
+For dependent students, the expenses must be for your younger sibling.
+Approved expenses can help to reduce your Student Aid Index (SAI).

-For independent students, the expenses must be for your dependent child, and the approved expenses can increase your Cost of Attendance, which will increase your need but will not change your SAI.
+For independent students, the expenses must be for your dependent child.
+Approved expenses can increase your Cost of Attendance, which will increase your need but will not change your SAI.

 Housing Budget Increase Request Form